 The construction flow chart, a portion of which is shown below, is very useful in a number of construction management and client information applications.
 The sample information below is from a residential construction flow chart which shows an optimized 90-day build schedule.

-Download the entire complimentary document by completing the request form which can be accessed by clicking on the button below.
 The document is in .PDF format, and is best printed on 11" x 17" paper so all the detail can be seen.

 You can use the chart as a check list of sequential steps in the construction process.
 At its most basic level, the flow chart defines the interplay between construction phases.
 Read it for what comes next, which steps rely on other steps to be completed, and when you have arrived at the end of a series of steps and need proceed no further.